Are designs mobile-ready (responsive)?

-We created the BEE email editor with two goals in mind:
+We created the BEE builder with two goals in mind:

-- make those messages look great on mobile devices too
+- make those designs look great on mobile devices too

-This second goal is one of the reasons why we rebuilt the editor from scratch in 2015: emails created with v1 of the BEE editor looked good on many mobile devices, but not all of them.
+This second goal is one of the reasons why we rebuilt the builder from scratch in 2015: emails created with v1 of BEE looked good on many mobile devices, but not all of them.
 Specifically, there were some issues on Gmail (which is a particularly tough email program to deal with for many reasons).

 What Responsive Design Means

-If you are a technically savvy email designer and want to get right to the details of the design techniques used by the BEE editor, go to this section.
+If you are a technically savvy email designer and want to get right to the details of the design techniques used by the BEE builder, go to this section.

-Responsive design is a method used to adapt the way the message is displayed to the device in use.
-Mobile devices are smaller than desktop or laptop computers, and therefore you need email messages (or web pages) to adapt to the different width.
+Responsive design is a method used to adapt the way the design is displayed to the device in use.
+Mobile devices are smaller than desktop or laptop computers, and therefore you need emails (or web pages) to adapt to the different width.
 When this happens, the text becomes easier to read, buttons and links are easier to click on, and images become as wide as the device allows them to be.